hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p4/web-programming/javascript.md

 }

 // else if & else (optional)
+// can use as many `else if` as required
+// always ends with `else`
 var x = 10;
 if (x > 10) {
     console.log('x is greater than 10');